WUSTL-CSE222-FS18/studio-01-studio1_ha_wenz/README.md

 (5 minutes) Designers:  Present your solutions and get the Customers' feedback.
 As a Designer you should be open to any initial reactions.
 Customers: think carefully about your original "need" and try to give both pros and cons of the proposed solutions.

 ***Q1.4 Designers: Briefly summarize their feedback for each solution:***

+1. Solution 1
+  * The watch should be able to remotely connect to another interface so you don't have to download files onto the watch.
+  * Not scalable to outside the organization for people without the watch.

+1. Solution 2
+  * This is good

 (4 minutes): Reverse roles.
 Designers: Fill in your answers to the question above.